convissor/ubuntu_laptop_installation/readme.md

 Now you're in Ubuntu's installer.

+The "Preparing to install Ubuntu" page has the "Download updates while installing" checkbox, but DONT'T check it.
+Save yourself the agony.
+Ubuntu's default repository is horribly slow.
+My setup script changes it to a faster repository and then updates everything.
+Do check the "Install this third-party software" box to make life simpler.

 On the "Installation type" screen, ensure the "Erase disk and install Ubuntu" radio button is selected.
 Then put checks in the "Encrypt the new Ubuntu installation for security" and